manishbisht/Udacity/FrontEnd Web Developer Nanodegree/P5 - Neighborhood Map/README.md

 # Neighborhood Map - Project 5
+A single-page web application, built using the Knockout framework, that displays a Google Map of an area and various points of interest.
+Users can search all included landmarks and, when selected, additional information about a landmark is presented from the FourSquare and Wikipedia APIs.

 ## How to run the project
 Open index.html in the browser or view the demo [here](http://manishbisht.github.io/Udacity/FrontEnd%20Web%20Developer%20Nanodegree/P5%20-%20Neighborhood%20Map)